StubChris/StubChris.github.io/_posts/2024-05-04-Final-assignment-Data_story_I.md

 ---
 layout: post
-title:  "Getting younger and richer has increased electoral participation in Copenhagen"
+title:  "Copenhagen has gotten richer and it has increased electoral participation in European elections"
 date:   2024-05-04 11:57:26 +0100
 categories: jekyll update
 ---